Find quick answers to your questions about volunteering with Camphill

 Do I have to be able to speak English?

-Yes, all of our volunteers must be able to communicate effectively in English.
+Yes, you must be able to communicate effectively in English.

-However, we find that, as long as the basic conversational skills are there, our volunteers’ English improves rapidly upon arrival.
+However, we find that, as long as they have the basic conversational skills and a strong interest in learning, our volunteers and students’ English improves rapidly upon arrival.
 So do not worry if you are not completely fluent.

 Having English skills here is necessary because many people with intellectual and developmental disabilities in Camphill have limited spoken language.
 This can lead to frustration when communicating.
 Volunteers need to have a good grasp of English in order to use language creatively, often by trial and error, to discover ways of communicating that work.